To enter kindergarten, your student must be five years old on or before August 31.

 The developmentally appropriate learning environment provides substantial opportunities to learn through purposeful play that honors student choice and provides teacher-guided, interactive small-group, and large group experiences.
 The kindergarten school year is an important time to provide students with rich, relevant learning experiences that allow them to reach goals that are both challenging and achievable regardless of their varied experiences and backgrounds upon entering kindergarten.

-The kindergarten eligibility process incorporates two steps--screening AND assessment.
+The kindergarten eligibility process incorporates two different screening tools.
+Parents and teachers do not nominate or register students.
 All kindergarten students will be automatically screened for potential highly capable eligibility.

 Visit the Highly Capable web page to learn more.

 Although Northshore does not encourage early entry for the vast majority of students, application for testing for early entrance is available at parent expense for students who turn 5 between September 1 and November 30.
 Students who turn 5 on December 1 and beyond will enter kindergarten age appropriately.